Succinct Encodings of Binary Trees with Application to AVL Trees: Succinct Data Structures and Tree Enumeration

-Because the time taken to access elements in a binary search tree typically depends on the height of the tree, many data structures \emph{balance} their trees as new data is added.
-The balance operation requires rearranging the tree while preserving the underlying property that for each node, the elements in the left subtree are smaller and the elements in the right subtree are larger.
-One of the most popular balanced tree structures -- for theoretical study and practical application -- are \emph{AVL trees}~\cite{AVL}.
-Roughly speaking, AVL trees have balancing rules that force the subtrees rooted at the children of any node differ in height by at most one.
+Recall from above that \emph{AVL trees}~\cite{Adelson-VelskiiLandis1962} have balancing rules that force the subtrees rooted at the children of any node differ in height by at most one.
 Throughout this paper we let $\mA$ denote the class of AVL trees, so that $\mA_n$ consists of all binary trees on $n$ vertices such that the subtrees of any vertex differ in height by at most one (including empty subtrees).
+Let $a_n = |\mA_n|$ be the counting sequence of $\mA$ and let $A(z) = \sum_{n \geq 0}a_nz^n$ be its associated generating function.

+Because the subtrees of a node in an AVL tree are restricted by height, we let $A_h(z)$ be the generating function for the subclass of AVL trees with height $h$.
+The balance condition on subtrees implies that an AVL tree of height $h+2$ is a root together with a subtree of height $h+1$ and a subtree of height either $h+1$ or $h$, giving rise to the recursive equation

+for all $h \geq 0$, where the factor of $2$ indicates that the shorter subtree can be on the left or right side.
+This recursion, along with the initial conditions $A_0(z)=z$ (encoding the only AVL tree with height zero, which is a single vertex) and $A_1(z)=z^2$ (encoding the only AVL tree with height one, which is a root with two children), uniquely determines $A_h(z)$ for all $h$.

+Due to the way they are constructed, and because the height of an AVL tree is the worst-case cost to search for one of its elements, AVL trees have previously been studied under height restrictions.
+Any binary tree with $n$ vertices has height at least $\log_2(n+1)$, and the original paper introducing AVL trees proved~\cite[Lemma 1]{Adelson-VelskiiLandis1962} that an AVL tree with $n$ vertices has height at most $\log_{\frac{1+\sqrt{5}}{2}}(n+1) < (3/2)\log_2(n+1)$.
+If $e_h=A_h(1)$ is the number of AVL trees of height $h$ then~\eqref{eq:AVLrec} gives the non-linear recurrence